Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Cutting Board Finish

-Be sure to follow the manufacturer guidelines – most of which recommend periodic re-sealants over the years.
+Be sure to follow the manufacturer guidelines – most recommend periodic re-sealants over the years.
 So keep hold of the bottle.

 Best For Irregular Wood Project